Sense and Sensibility (1995 film): Marketing and release

 In the United Kingdom, Sense and Sensibility was released on 23 February 1996 in order to "take advantage of the hype from Pride and Prejudice", another popular Austen adaptation recently broadcast.
 Columbia Tristar's head of UK marketing noted that "if there was any territory this film was going to work, it was in the UK."
 After receiving positive responses at previews, marketing strategies focused on selling it as both a costume drama and as a film attractive to mainstream audiences.
 Attention was also paid to marketing Sense and Sensibility internationally.
 Because the entire production cycle had consistently emphasised it as being "bigger" than a normal British period drama literary film, distributors avoided labelling it as "just another English period film."
 Instead, marketing materials featured quotations from populist newspapers such as the Daily Mail, which compared the film to Four Weddings and a Funeral (1994).
 It opened in the UK on 102 screens and grossed £629,152 in its opening weekend, placing fourth at the box office.
 It went on to gross £13,605,627 in the UK, the seventh highest-grossing film for the year.
 It was watched by more than ten million viewers in Europe.
 Worldwide, the film ultimately grossed $134,582,776, a sum that reflected its commercial success.
 It had the largest box office gross out of the Austen adaptations of the 1990s.

+The film will be re-released in the United Kingdom and Ireland on 8 August 2025 by Park Circus to celebrate its 30th anniversary.